Sandomhet/Portfolio/public/markdown/notes/CMPSC130A.md

 ### Prim's Algorithm

 Start from a vertex, grow the MST by adding the minimum weight edge connecting the tree to a new vertex.
 Use a priority queue. $O((V+E) \log V)$

+## Union-Find Data Structure

+Union-Find (Disjoint Set Union) is a data structure that keeps track of a partition of a set into disjoint subsets.
+It supports two main operations:

+Union by rank and path compression are common optimizations.

+1. **Find**: Determine which subset a particular element is in.
+2. **Union**: Join two subsets into a single subset.

+Applications:
+- Detecting cycles in graphs.
+- Kruskal's MST algorithm.
+- Dynamic connectivity problems.

+Time complexity: $O(\alpha(n))$ per operation, where $\alpha(n)$ is the inverse Ackermann function, which grows very slowly and is effectively constant for practical purposes.